 Another thing that is expensive here is alcohol, as it is highly taxed.
 So if you like a drink, you’ll need to look out for happy hours, which there are lots of.

 Bills are reasonable: The two of us living in our two bedroom flat (using the air con a lot!) costs 200-250 Ringitt (45-60USD) a month in utilities and 150 Ringitt (35USD) for fast broadband.

 Our rent is expensive as it’s a newly built condo aimed at expats.
 At 5500 Ringitt (1330USD) a month it’s a similar cost to some UK cities.

-Transport is cheap, taxis particularly are easy to get and cost very little.
-The public transport system is good and also very cheap, I use the Moovit app to find my way around on it.
+Transport is cheap.
+Taxis particularly are easy to get and cost very little.
+The public transport system is excellent and also very affordable.
+I use the Moovit app to find my way around on it.

 Did you experience any difficulties when you first moved to Kuala Lumpur?

 To some extent everything is different.

 Whenever you move somewhere new, you have no idea how to do the simplest of things.
 Banking, grocery shopping, paying bills, etc. were all new to me, which at times was challenging.